If you need help

 To get help to a person that is rough sleeping you can let the local outreach team know where you saw them sleeping on the StreetLink website here.

 The outreach team will be able to provide them with practical advice and support to help them get off the streets tailored to their circumstances.
 Day Centres offer food, drink, access to showers, laundry services and new clothes.
 They also provide advice services about housing, benefits and referrals into night shelters.
-Homeless Link provides information for front line workers on the range of commissioned services available in London.
+Homeless Link provides information for front line workers on the range of commissioned services available in England.
+The London Atlas also provides a map and listing on the range of services working in each borough and Pan-London against the rough sleeping figures for each local authority.